AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/signature-service-java-api-quick.md

  * 11. adobe-utilities.jar (required for SOAP mode)
  *
  *
- * These JAR files are located in the following path:
+ * These JAR files are in the following path:
  * <install directory>/sdk/client-libs/common
  *
- * The adobe-utilities.jar file is located in the following path:
+ * The adobe-utilities.jar file is in the following path:
  * <install directory>/sdk/client-libs/jboss
  *
- * SOAP required JAR files are located in the following path:
+ * SOAP required JAR files are in the following path:
  * <install directory>/sdk/client-libs/thirdparty
  *
  * If you want to invoke a remote forms server instance and there is a